aliccialc/aliccialc/README.md

-🔭 I’m currently looking for a job as a Data Analyst
+🔭 I’m currently looking for a job as a Data Analyst or Bioinformatics

 🧚 I used to work as an embryologist